Intermediate Subjects

 Overview

-These subjects build on the Introductory and Samplings tiers.
+These subjects complement the Introductory and Samplings tiers.
 They generally combine breadth with focused attention to a type of literature or media; to a particular literary form; to critical approaches; to a historical period or geographical domain or to a particular topic.
 Topics generally vary from term to term, and most subjects may be repeated so long as the topic and texts studied are different.

 INTERMEDIATE SUBJECTS